Save lives and reduce suffering by improving sepsis awareness and care.

 As part of the larger healthcare sector, Sepsis Alliance will work diligently to address these disparities and health inequities.
 Ensuring equitable sepsis care for those who have been historically marginalized, including BIPOC individuals (individuals who are Black, Indigenous, and people of color) and other members of racial and ethnic minoritized groups aligns with our mission to reduce harm caused by sepsis through advocacy, education, and public awareness.

 As such, we commit to fostering equity, diversity, and inclusion in our educational offerings (for the public and for healthcare providers), in our advocacy initiatives, and in our organizational structure.
-We commit to striving to be an EDI leader in the healthcare sector and to using our organizational voice to bolster equity, diversity, and inclusion across the continuum of sepsis care.
+We commit to striving to be a DEI leader in the healthcare sector and to using our organizational voice to bolster equity, diversity, and inclusion across the continuum of sepsis care.

 1. Expand public education and provider training in service of closing racial and ethnic gaps in sepsis awareness and addressing inequities in sepsis care, and create support resources for all those impacted by sepsis:

-2. Pursue advocacy initiatives that further EDI goals and strive to be an EDI leader in the healthcare sector:
+2. Pursue advocacy initiatives that further DEI goals and strive to be a DEI leader in the healthcare sector:

 3. Advance diversity and inclusion within Sepsis Alliance to better reflect the communities we serve, and better support our team and constituents: